zicklag/blog/content/hvm-what-is-functional-programming.md

 That's pretty vague, so maybe a better analogy is a math problem.
 In a functional language you use statements that say things like:

-> "The `Head` of a `List` what you get if you take the first item off the top of the list."
+> "The `Head` of a `List` is what you get if you take the first item off the top of the list."
 >
 > "The concatenation of two strings is what you get when you take all the letters of the first string, followed by all the letters of the second string."